IMSDcrueoft/LoxFlux/README.md

 ![Version](https://img.shields.io/badge/version-0.9.9-blue)
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/IMSDcrueoft/LoxFlux)

-LoxFlux is developed based on the cLox version of the Lox language (stack-based bytecode-virtual machine).
-Please note that the project has only completed most of its basic functions and is still being improved.
+LoxFlux is an independent reimplementation of the cLox interpreter described in "Crafting Interpreters"—a stack-based bytecode virtual machine.
+All code is written from scratch, following the book’s design principles.
+This project is still actively being developed and improved.

 - **Design metrics**: loxFlux should be fully compatible with the lox syntax, so lox scripts can be painlessly interpreted and executed in loxFlux (although error handling may vary, the "correct code" is the same).